Forever Winter

 "Forever Winter" (Note: Officially titled "Forever Winter (Taylor's Version) (From the Vault)") is a song by the American singer-songwriter Taylor Swift from her second re-recorded album, Red (Taylor's Version) (2021).
-She wrote the track with Mark Foster and produced it with Jack Antonoff.
-It was intended for but excluded from Swift's fourth studio album, Red (2012).
+It was intended for but excluded from her fourth studio album, Red (2012).
+Swift wrote the song with Mark Foster and produced it with Jack Antonoff.
+"Forever Winter" is an alternative, folk-pop, and power pop track that features an upbeat arrangement, saxophone and trumpet notes, and acoustic guitar strums and arpeggios; the refrain incorporates horns, flutes, and guitars.

-"Forever Winter" is a power pop track that incorporates horns, flutes, and guitars in its refrain.
-The lyrics find Swift worrying about her friend's mental health challenges and suicidal tendencies.
-Music critics praised the song for its complex production and Swift's diverse vocals.
+The lyrics depict Swift's concern for her friend's mental health challenges and suicidal tendencies, assuring him of her unwavering support.
+Some music critics praised the song for its production and Swift's vocal performance, while others considered the narrative ineffective.
 "Forever Winter" peaked at number 87 on the Billboard Global 200 and reached the national charts of Canada and the United States.

 Background and release

-After ending her 13-year contract with Big Machine Records and signing a new deal with Republic Records in 2018, Taylor Swift began re-recording her first six studio albums in November 2020.
-The decision followed a public 2019 dispute between Swift and the talent manager Scooter Braun, who had acquired Big Machine, including the masters of her albums which the label had released.
+Taylor Swift departed from Big Machine Records and signed a deal with Republic Records in November 2018.
+She began re-recording her first six studio albums in November 2020.
+The decision followed a public 2019 dispute between Swift and the talent manager Scooter Braun, who had acquired Big Machine, including the master recordings of her albums which the label had released.
 By re-recording the albums, Swift had full ownership of the new masters, which enabled her to control the licensing of her songs for commercial use and therefore substitute the Big Machine–owned masters.

-In April 2021, Swift released her first re-recorded album, Fearless (Taylor's Version), a re-recording of her second studio album, Fearless (2008); the album features several unreleased "From the Vault" tracks that she had written but left out of the original version's track listing.
-On November 12, 2021, she released Red (Taylor's Version), the re-recorded version of her fourth studio album, Red (2012).
+In April 2021, Swift released her first re-recorded album, Fearless (Taylor's Version), a re-recording of her second studio album, Fearless (2008); the album features several unreleased "From the Vault" tracks that she had written but left out of the original's track listing.
+On November 12, 2021, Swift released Red (Taylor's Version), the re-recording of her fourth studio album, Red (2012).
 "Forever Winter" is one of the album's vault tracks and number 27 on its track listing.
-On the week ending November 27, 2021, it reached number 26 on the US Hot Country Songs chart, number 64 on the Canadian Hot 100 chart, number 79 on the US Billboard Hot 100 chart, and number 87 on the Billboard Global 200 chart.
+It reached number 87 on the Billboard Global 200 chart dated November 27, 2021.
+In the United States, "Forever Winter" peaked at number 26 on the Hot Country Songs chart and number 79 on the Billboard Hot 100 chart.
+It reached number 64 on the Canadian Hot 100 chart.
+The demo version of "Forever Winter" leaked onto the internet on February 26, 2023.